A section of the steel roof of a large steel tank being inspected.

 One of the anti-rotation wire attachment points in the roof used to keep the internal floating roof orientated correctly.

-The processing plant contacted a Engineers With Drones as we had both experience and the specific drones required for confined space inspections.
+The processing plant contacted Engineers With Drones as we had both experience and the specific drones required for confined space inspections.
 Typically our first step when dealing with a new client is to manage expectation regarding what is and is not possible with a drone.
 This is especially important when dealing with ATEX environments in highly regulated and hazardous sites such as gas processing facilities.
-For this reason we clarified he following points for the the facility operators before going any further:
+For this reason we clarified the following points for the facility operators before going any further:

 Overview of the central attachment point for the rafters in the roof.
 In the original high-resolution version of the photo the treads on the bolts are easily identifiable.